Skip to content Skip to main navigation Report an accessibility issue

 Yes, you may play sports, join a fraternity or sorority, play in the marching band, work, and generally fill your spare time as you desire.
 We encourage cadets to be well-rounded and involved on campus.
 The total time commitment for AFROTC (including classes, leadership lab, and meetings) is about three to six hours a week for freshmen and sophomores.
 For juniors and seniors who assume leadership roles in the corps, the commitment is approximately five to eight hours a week.

-ABSOLUTELY NOT!
-All cadets, no matter what year, are treated with dignity and respect.
-This isn’t an in-your-face shouting boot-camp-style environment at all.
-Senior cadets guide and mentor the new cadets—in fact, that is what our cadet officers are trained to do.
-Our detachment cadre (composed of active duty commissioned and noncommissioned officers) are concerned about you as a person, a student, and as a cadet.
-We are your ROTC family, and your well-being and progress are our number one concern.
+Absolutely not!
+All cadets, regardless of their year, are treated with dignity and respect.
+This is not a harsh, boot-camp-style environment.
+Senior cadets are trained to guide and mentor new cadets, offering support and leadership.
+Our detachment cadre, which includes active-duty commissioned and noncommissioned officers, cares about you as an individual, a student, and a cadet.
+We are your ROTC family, and your well-being and success are our top priority.

 Yes!
 Scholarships are available regardless of what field you major in.
 Scholarship types vary from year to year.
 Contact our office at afrotc@utk.edu or visit afrotc.com.

-“Lead Lab” is our Leadership Laboratory.
-It is planned and run by junior and senior cadets and is attended by the entire cadet corps in uniform.
-It is held from 2:10 to 4:30 p.m. on Tuesdays.
-Cadets (ROTC students, both scholarship and nonscholarship) learn the basics of Air Force drill and ceremony, customs and courtesies, and other hands-on skills you will need to know as a leader in the Air Force.
+“Lead Lab” is our Leadership Laboratory, planned and run by junior and senior cadets, and attended by the entire cadet corps in uniform.
+It takes place from 2:10 to 4:30 p.m. on Tuesdays.
+During Lead Lab, both scholarship and nonscholarship cadets (ROTC students) learn essential Air Force skills, including drill and ceremony, customs and courtesies, and other practical leadership abilities necessary for success as an Air Force officer.

 No. Cadets who are on scholarship select a major according to their scholarship type.
 Otherwise, cadets are free to major in anything they want.
 You must maintain a cumulative grade point average of 2.0 to participate in the program.